behu-kea/first-semester-java/lessons/week-02/5-friday.md

 ```
 Welcom dear Benjamin Hughes ❤️
-B is such a great first character in your name!
+Here is a random character in your fullname: g
-Anyway we hope you're ready to convert some dollars
+Anyways we hope you're ready to convert some dollars
 How many dollars can you convert today?
 ```

 Now the user writes how many dollars he/she has.
 In this case 34 dollars

 ```
-Wauv 34 dollars that a lot 💵
+Wauv 34 dollars thats a lot 💵
 Here is what you can get with 34 dollars
 - 0.000234 bitcoin
 - 0.1334 dogecoin